bowenliu78/Google-Data-Analytics-Capstone-Case-Study-Cyclistic-Bike-Share/README.md

 * **Cyclistic Executive Team:** The decision-makers who must approve the recommended marketing program.

 ## Data Sources
-The analysis utilizes the previous 12 months of historical trip data made publicly available by Motivate International Inc. The dataset includes ride start/end times, station names, and rider type (casual vs. member).
+The analysis utilizes the previous 12 months of historical trip data made publicly available by Motivate International Inc here: https://divvy-tripdata.s3.amazonaws.com/index.html.
+The dataset includes ride start/end times, station names, and rider type (casual vs. member).

 **Data Constraints:**
 Data-privacy issues prohibit the use of personally identifiable information.
 We cannot connect pass purchases to credit card numbers to determine if casual riders live in the service area.